Today is a terrific day to learn about the potential health benefits of BJJ.

 Techniques like joint locks, chokes, and throws are used to defend yourself.

-Not only an effective form of defense, BJJ is also a great workout and can help people become more confident in their abilities.
+Not only is BJJ an effective form of defense, but it is also a great workout and can help people become more confident in their abilities.

 At its core, BJJ teaches practitioners to use leverage rather than strength or force, so they can rise to any challenge with ease.